 In the End, It Doesn't Matter

-Sure, it would be nice if all of us who are drawn to the Craft to have been raised with older, wiser Witches around us, to learn from an unbroken family line.
+Sure, it would be nice if all of us who are drawn to the Craft could have been raised with older, wiser Witches around us so we could learn from an unbroken family line.
 In a perfect world, that's how things would work, but we all know the world isn't perfect.

-In the long run, what it's going to come down to is the efforts you make now, not any distant link to a Witch in your family line.
+In the long run, what it's going to come down to is the effort you are willing to make now, not any distant link to a Witch in your family line.
 Raw talent will only get you so far; it's going to take research, study, mental discipline, and practice to develop any talent and work with it.

-So don't let any unanswered questions about heredity and bloodlines and ancestors get you down—you can be the Witch you want to be.
+So don't let any unanswered questions about heredity, bloodlines, or ancestors get you down—you can be the Witch you want to be.
 The choice is yours.

 Find Out If Witchcraft Is Right for You